 The Faculty follows the Edexcel specification at A-level.
-The full A-level course offers a three-unit programme across the two years of study, based on performance, composition and the analysis of music.
-The same broad disciplines are also assessed at AS level, again in three units, to be completed after one year.
-For entry to either programme, at least an A in GCSE Music is required.
+The full A-Level course offers a three-unit programme across the two years of study, based on performance, composition and the analysis of music.
+The same broad disciplines are also assessed at AS Level, again in three units, to be completed after one year.
+For entry to either programme, at least a GCSE Grade 7 in Music is required.
 Students must also have at least a pass at Grade 6 on an instrument/voice and commit to receiving regular and ongoing professional instrumental/vocal tuition.
 Students will confirm whether they will be sitting AS or continuing to A-Level in the first half of Year 12.

 Analysing and appraising music

 Set works form the basis of musical analysis for both programmes.
 The musical features of these pieces will be studied during the course and a detailed level of description and interpretation of these features is assessed through students’ responses to essay questions.
 Students are expected to draw comparisons across cultures and time periods.
 The works are grouped into six categories which represent a broad range of traditions: vocal music, instrumental music, music for film, popular music and jazz, fusions and new directions in music.